Willyb15/Data-Science-Python/Week5/day9_oop_lab/calculator_assignment.md

 |       |    Return    |   5         |                                           |

 If you want to play around with a RPN calculator to get a feel for them and how they operate check out [this](http://www.meta-calculator.com/learning-lab/reverse-polish-notation-calculator.php) link.

+### RPN Calculator

+Your assignment is to implement a calculator that operates with reverse polish notation.
+This can be done with solely functions, and while this is supposed to be an OOP lab, if you'd like you're welcome to start off by writing functions that solve the problem.
+Though, at some point in the assignment there will be a part that nearly necessitates implementation of the calculator in a class.